tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 ### 1. Instructor Do: Welcome to Class (10 min)

-During the previous lecture, students were introduced to the thought process and techniques that go into taking a formalized contract spec and implementing it into solidity code.
-Students learned to take a simple yet formalized smart contract specification and implement it to fit the interface of an already established frontend dApp.
-Students then deployed the configured dApp to a centralized production environment, Github pages.
+In our last class, students were introduced to the thought processes and techniques that go into taking a formalized contract spec and implementing it into Solidity code.
+Students learned to take a simple yet formalized smart contract specification and implement it to fit the interface of an already established front-end dApp.
+Students then deployed the configured dApp to a centralized production environment, GitHub pages.

-Today students will once again be leveraging the Github Pages service to host their static dApp bundle.
+Today, students will once again be leveraging the GitHub Pages service to host their static dApp bundle.

 Review the following recall questions with the class.

-* What are some benefits of using Github pages?
+* What are some benefits of using GitHub pages?

-  **Answer:** Quick and Easy Deployments.
+  **Answer:** Quick and easy deployments

-  **Answer:** Free Static Web Hosting
+  **Answer:** Free static web hosting

   **Answer:** Free-SSL

-  **Answer:** Integrated Version Control (Git)
+  **Answer:** Integrated version control (Git)

 * Why is having a documented/formalized API for your applications and libraries important?